alarstyle/contao-pattern/README.md

 ## Variable Parameters

 **label** - label of variable
-You can use any of the following methods, depending on what you prefer
+You can use any of the following ways, depending on what you prefer
 ```
 "label": "Title"
 ```